Introducing the Sweat Equity Agreement...

 1) Come in for a free class

 This will give you the chance to check out the gym, meet your trainer and get a feel for the workout, at no cost.
 If you want to set up a Sweat Equity agreement, you will then be scheduled for a follow up Functional Movement Screen and nutritional consultation.
 This option is recommended for anyone who has any experience with exercise, has no limitations and is not afraid to jump right in and get to work.
 If this is you, register (as "unpaid") for any class on the schedule (other than a level 2 class) and drop us a note that you're coming in and want to talk about the SEA.
-(If registering from a mobile device, best to use the Mindbody app.)
-Click here to view our schedule and register for a class -
+Click Here to view our calendar and register for a class

 2) Schedule personal training